ICRC-Cardozo workshop on "International Law and National Security" No 3

 - J. Harrington, “Canada and the Corruption of Foreign Public Officials: Developments and Challenges” for the “Transnational Criminal Law in the Americas” conference at the Faculty of Law, University of Windsor, Windsor, Canada, 4-5 May 2017

-- J. Harrington, “Corruption in International Law: Challenges and Developments” at the “Roundtable on Peaceful Settlement of International Disputes and Protection of Individual Rights” organized by Chatham House and the China University of Political Science and Law, Beijing, People’s Republic of China, 26-27 November 2016
+- J. Harrington, “Corruption in International Law: Challenges and Developments” at the “Roundtable on Peaceful Settlement of International Disputes and Protection of Individual Rights” organized by Chatham House (The Royal Institute of International Affairs) and the China University of Political Science and Law, Beijing, People’s Republic of China, 26-27 November 2016

 - J. Harrington, “Sexualized Violence: Accountability of Peacekeepers”, a panel presentation organized by the Military Justice division of the Office of the Judge Advocate General of the Canadian Armed Forces for the 45th annual conference of the Canadian Council on International Law, Ottawa, Canada, 3-5 November 2016